Investment regulation - Japan

 • Foreign Indirect Participant (FIP).

-If the underlying end-investor is to be eligible for withholding tax exemption, the foreign intermediary must obtain the status of a Qualified Foreign Intermediary (QFI) for JGBs in addition to FIP.
+If the underlying end-investor is to be eligible for withholding tax exemption, the foreign intermediary, who has a direct contract with the end-investor, must obtain the status of a Qualified Foreign Intermediary (QFI) for JGBs in addition to FIP.

 Note: Every custodian chain should be pre-approved by the BOJ even if a financial institution has an FIP status.